veer66/wordcut-engine/README.md

 [\(\)"'`\[\]{}\\/]
 ```

-If there is no edge for each of character indice yet, a default maker create a edge that connected a last known boundary.
+If there is no edge for each of character indice yet, a default maker create a edge that connected the known rightmost boundary.